 Where to report

 - If you know or suspect that a child has been sexually assaulted or abused, you can report these crimes to the proper authorities, such as Child Protective Services.
 Reporting agencies vary from state to state.
 To see where to report to in your state, visit RAINN’s State Law Database.

 - Call or text the Childhelp National Abuse Hotline at 800.422.4453 to be connected with a trained volunteer.
 Childhelp Hotline crisis counselors can’t make the report for you, but they can walk you through the process and let you know what to expect.

 - You may not hear or see signs of an investigation right away.
 Depending on an agency’s policies and your relationship with the child, you may be able to call back to follow up after a few days.

 - Take care of yourself.
-Reporting sexual abuse isn’t easy.
+Reporting sexual assault isn’t easy.
 It’s important to practice self-care during this time!